Medical Laboratory Science Program

 MLS 4317.
 Foundations of Clinical Hematology and Hemostasis II.

-This course will introduce non-MLS students to an in-depth study of theoretical and practical aspects of clinical hematology and hemostasis with emphasis on principles, methodology, problems encountered, and clinical applications.
-This course may not be used for MLS major.
-Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 and MLS 3311 all with a grade of "C" or better.
+This course provides an in‑depth study of advanced concepts in hematology and hemostasis for non‑MLS majors, emphasizing complex cellular abnormalities, quantitative blood disorders, and the physiologic mechanisms underlying advanced coagulation disturbances.
+Students examine atypical blood cell morphology, explore the progression of malignant and inherited hematologic conditions, and analyze how advanced hematology and hemostasis test results relate to underlying pathophysiology.
+Emphasis is placed on interpreting diagnostic patterns, recognizing indicators of complex hematologic dysfunction, and understanding the clinical relevance of advanced hematologic and hemostatic findings.
+Content builds on foundational hematology knowledge to strengthen higher‑level analytical reasoning.
+It may not be applied toward the MLS major.
+Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142, and MLS 3311 all with a grade of "C" or better.

 MLS 4318.
 Clinical Hematology and Hemostasis II.